toksaitov/fs-project/Readme.md

         fusermount -u mount_point

 5. Visualize the file system structure with the `fsviz.krffs` program.
-The program uses the Ncurses library to create an interactive interface.
+The program uses the termbox2 [library](https://github.com/termbox/termbox2) to create an interactive interface.
 You can scroll with arrow keys if the visualization is too wide.
 Press CTRL+C to exit the program.

         ./fsviz.krffs file_system.krffs